reactjs/react.dev/content/blog/2018-02-07-strict-mode.md

 ### Detecting unexpected side effects

 Conceptually, React does work in two phases:
 * The **render** phase determines what changes need to be made to e.g. the DOM.
-During this phase, React calls lifecycles like `getDerivedStateFromProps` and `render` and then compares the result to the previous render.
+During this phase, React calls `render` and then compares the result to the previous render.
 * The **commit** phase is when React applies any changes.
 (In the case of ReactDOM, this is when React inserts, updates, and removes DOM nodes.)
-React calls lifecycles like `componentDidMount` and `componentDidUpdate` during this phase.
+React also calls lifecycles like `componentDidMount` and `componentDidUpdate` during this phase.

-The commit phase is very fast, but rendering can be slow.
-For this reason, async mode breaks rendering into multiple pieces, pausing and resuming the work to avoid blocking the browser.
+The commit phase is usually very fast, but rendering can be slow.
+For this reason, the upcoming async mode (which is not enabled by default yet) breaks rendering into multiple pieces, pausing and resuming the work to avoid blocking the browser.
 This means that React may invoke render phase lifecycles more than once before committing, or it may invoke them without committing at all (because of an error or a higher priority interruption).

 Render phase lifecycles include the following class component methods:
 * `constructor`